 Within the context of the U.S. economy, inflation is monitored through many different measures, one of which is the Consumer Price Index (CPI).
 The CPI serves as a measure tracking the average shift over time based on the prices paid for typical goods and services that consumers purchase (e.g., housing, food, medical care, etc.).
 Using the CPI calculator, Table 1 (Appendix) tracks inflation for the past 24 years.
 Divided into 2-year time intervals, the value of \$100 is tracked starting in September of 1999 through to September of 2023.
 The justification for 2-year intervals is based on the overall lifecycle of COVID-19 (pre- and post-transition of COVID), which has been identified as an exogenous shock (Morgan et al., 2020) with repercussions that are still impacting the global economy.
-Dividing the period from September 2019 to September 2023 into two 2-year intervals can help demonstrate the impact COVID-19 (pre-COVID) - to fall 2023 (post-transition-COVID).
+Dividing the period from September 2019 to September 2023 into two 2-year intervals can help demonstrate the impact COVID-19 and corresponding policies have had on inflation, particularly the period from fall 2019 (pre-COVID) - to fall 2023 (post-transition-COVID).
 In turn, the impact on inflation within the U.S. economy is evident and these historic increases have had a direct impact on the household debt within the U.S. economy.